astrosonic/bazooka-share/README.md

 7. Removed ledger list metadata in favour of a set of class-wide variables
 8. Reduced split operation to one-third of the original instruction length
 9. Efficient memory utilization with dynamic objects

+### v0.06 [Oncoming]
+#### FADE Modern
+1. Fixed issue of arbitration of two same named functions in a class
+2. Fixed issue of joining when non-existent ledger was referenced
+3. Added back splitting and joining by size
+4. Introduced two types of ledgers - Split by Count (SBC) and Split by Size (SBS)
+5. Fixed invalid reference to join class when ledger was invalid or corrupt